leomil72/analogComp/README.txt

 ***********************
 Version history

 v.
+1.1.0:  fixed several issues with ATtinyx313 and ATtinyx5
+v.
 1.0.1:  fixed Atmega8/A support
 v.
 1.0.0:  new methods and bug fixing
 v.
 0.1.0:  the library can enable/disable an interrupt on AC